jadersonfarias/timer-modo-dark/README.md

-## desafio do stage 05 timer-modo-dark
+## challenge do stage 05 timer-modo-dark

 #dark-mode